Re.Pack Setup

 }

-The declare const tells TypeScript about the global that rspack's DefinePlugin injects.
-When STORYBOOK_ENABLED is false, rspack dead-code-eliminates the Storybook branch entirely.
+The declare const tells TypeScript about the global that Rspack's DefinePlugin injects.
+When STORYBOOK_ENABLED is false, Rspack dead-code-eliminates the Storybook branch entirely.

 Add Scripts